 a.
-Advantages -
+Advantages

-- i.
-Allows for maximum number of days to address any concerns expressed in the NTIA approval process and to gain NTIA approval for the leasing and licensintg of the assets. - ii.
-Provides best opportunity to gain approval of the leasing and licensing of the asset thereby avoiding State involvement and having to start the process from scratch. - iii.
-Provides for creation of NFP and reduces parties' financial and legal liabilities associated with the short and long term operation of the fiber network. - iv.
-As a private entity, the NFP will be able to adapt to the competitive industry more efficiently than if UC2B continued to operate as consortium of the Cities and University. - v.
-Board of Directors appointed by the Founding Entiteis thereby creating reasonable local oversight of the NFP. - vi.
-Provides for compliance with the UC2B Business and Strategic Plan recommendations. - vii.
-Does not preclude Cities or University from expanding the network within their rights-of-way in different ways, e.g. in conjunction with a private partner, as a municipal utility, or as a co-op.
+- Allows for maximum number of days to gain Federal approval for the asset transfer - Provides best opportunity to gain approval of asset transfer without State involvement - Provides for creation of NFP and reduces parties' financial and legal liabilities associated with the short and long term operation of the fiber network - As private entity, NFP able to adapt to the competitive industry - Board of Directors appointed by parties providing for local oversight of the NFP - Is consistent with UC2B Business and Strategic Plan recommendations - Does not preclude Cities or UI from expanding the network within their rights-of-way in different ways, e.g. in conjunction with a private partner, as a municipal utility, or as a co-op b.
+Disadvantages a.
+Advantages

-b.
-Disadvantages -

-- i.
-Requires quick turn-around time for approval by local parties with less time to deliberate. - ii.
-Process requires significant staff time to make all of the required applications while construction and operations support is on-going.
-Alternative 2 will require direction from Councils to revise the proposed 2nd Amended IGA so that they may still be placed on the next regular business meeting agendas. - 2.
-Alternative 2 Urbana Council action at its August 12th meeting.
+- Quick turn-around time for approval by local parties - Process requires significant staff time to make all of the required applications while construction and operations support is on-going - Staff time and financial resources from each of the parties are still necessary to support NFP's operations for a period of 6 months after creation of NFP b.
+Disadvantages

-a.
-Advantages -
+Alternative 2 will require direction from Councils to revise the proposed Second Amended IGA so that it may still be placed on the next regular business meeting agenda in order to meet application timelines and deadlines.

-- i.
-Allows some flexibility to offer amendments to the 2nd IGA and then discuss them with Champaign and the University. - ii.
-Further advantages are dependent upon direction provided by the Councils.
+- Allows some flexibility to revise the proposed amendments and still maintain the overall application schedule - Further advantages are dependent upon direction provided by the Councils